29 Jan Self-Care: Worth the Effort

 That’s why building self-care practices into your routine is so important.
 We’re not indestructible machines and if we don’t take a break we will eventually break down.

-This brings me back to my weekend.
-As I was hacking up a lung and clutching my stomach in pain while making my “To Do” list, I was told to take a nap rather sternly by my spouse.
+So as I was hacking up a lung and clutching my stomach in pain while making my “To Do” list, I was told to take a nap rather sternly by my spouse.
 I was annoyed, but admitted defeat and went back to bed.

 It took me a moment to realize that my body was telling me to rest.
 Between busier hours at work and multiple projects at home, I’d been neglecting sleep and exercise.
 Lying between my snoring dogs I actually tuned in and noticed how labored my breathing had become.
 I also took a moment in the quiet to realize how wonderfully delicious it was to snuggle down with my menagerie.
 The “To Do” list took a day off and so did I.